otrv4/otrv4/otrv4.md

 1. The Cramer-Shoup key-pair: PK, SK
 2. Supported version information string in the same format as OTRv3 Query Messages
 3. Profile Expiration
+4. (optional) Transition signatures are signatures of the DSA fingerprints related to the keys used for version 3.
+This is only used if the user supports version 3 and 4.

 One of the Cramer-Shoup secret key values (z) is used to create signatures of the entire profile.
 This is created using the Ed448 signature algorithm as